mira8601/WIA1002-JOJOLands/README.md

 UPDATE:

 - So far I already fixed everything and it works now.
-Only need to add the other Joestars' preferences.
+Only need to add giorno's and jolyne's preferences.

 Done:
 - profile()